 The District recommends checking the California Department of Consumer Affairs Contractors State License Board before hiring any contractor.
 For more information about local contractors, you can view the District's local contractor list here..
 A cooperative approach among property owners in addition to hiring a knowledgeable contractor will ensure all work completed will be compliant with District standards.
 Repairing and replacing outdated common laterals helps sustain public and environmental health by preventing overflows and backups.

-Please note: Common laterals do not qualify for the District's Lateral Replacement Grant or Lateral Replacement Loan programs as they do not conform with District specifications or the Uniform Plumbing Code (Section 721.1), which requires laterals from each property to connect directly to the public sewer main.
-However, grant and loan funding are available to homeowners that choose to disconnect from a common lateral and install a new, separate lateral connection(s) to the public sewer main as shown in (Example #2) above.
+Please note: Common laterals do not qualify for Grant or Loan funding, as they do not conform with District specifications or the Uniform Plumbing Code (Section 721.1), which requires laterals from each property to connect directly to the public sewer main.
+Funding is available to homeowners that choose to disconnect from a common lateral and install a new, separate lateral connection(s) to the public sewer main as shown in (Example #2) above.
 In this case, the District will not require an additional fee to make the new lateral connection to the public sewer main.
 More information on funding and eligibility can be found by clicking the link here.

 While common laterals are the homeowners' responsibility, the District is always here to talk with you about your sewer lateral and answer any questions you may have.
 Email Administrative Staff or call our main line at 415-259-2949.
 Our business hours are Monday through Friday, 7:30 a.m. to 4 p.m.
 Calls and emails received after hours are answered the next business day.
 Emergency calls will be routed to our on-call staff for immediate assistance.